Direct sales to consumers

 - Farmers’ markets - Guide to Implementing Recommended Preventative Measures in the Context of COVID-19 (PDF 223 Kb) 2nd version - updated july 8, 2020

 - Delivery or distribution points - Guide to Implementing Recommended Preventative Measures in the Context of COVID-19 (PDF 213 Kb) 2nd version - updated july 8, 2020

 Precautionary measures to be adopted

-Precautionary measures are to be implemented in farmers’ markets, farm stands, shops, u-pick activities and delivery points.
+Precautionary measures are to be implemented in farmers’ markets, farm stands and shops, u-pick activities and delivery points.

 Access to famers’ market, farm stands, shops, u-pick locations and delivery points

 Ask customers experiencing cough, fever, or respiratory problems to postpone their purchases.

-A minimum distance of two metres must be maintained between all persons, customers and workers, in all shops, farm stands, u-pick locations and delivery points.
+The minimum distance recommended by public health authorities must be maintained between all people, customers and workers, in all shops, farmers’ markets, stands, u-pick locations and delivery points.

 Here are the ways to achieve this:

-- Limit, as much as possible, the number of customers on site at the same time and waiting in line.
+- Limit, as much as possible, the number of customers in the establishment at the same time and waiting in line;

-- Add markers to the ground or walls (lines, stickers, cones, wooden structures, etc.) to indicate the two-metre distance to be maintained between customers.
-In shops, put markers in place for lines, at cash registers and at the entrance.
+- Add markers to the ground or walls (lines, stickers, cones, wooden structures, etc.) to indicate the minimum distance recommended by public health authorities to be maintained between customers in the lines, at the check-out and at the entrance;

-- Install signs or posters to remind customers of the physical distancing measures to be followed (at the entrance and in the queue).
+- Install signs or posters to remind customers of the physical distancing measures to be observed (at the entrance and in the line);

-- If necessary, designate a person responsible for ensuring that the wait goes smoothly outside.
-However, this person will have to stand two metres away from the customers as recommended by public health authorities.
+- If necessary, designate a person responsible for ensuring that people wait outside sales areas.
+However, this person will have to keep the minimum distance from the customers as recommended by public health authorities.
 Contact the police (911) if necessary.

-If it is not possible to keep a distance of two metres between customers and staff at the checkouts, install a physical separation (transparent solid partitions).
-In cases where it would be impossible to maintain this distance or to install physical separation, given the large number of customers that may circulate near the checkouts in a day, it is recommended that staff wear a quality medical procedure mask and eye protection (glasses with side protection or a visor covering the face, including the chin.
+If it is not possible to keep the recommended distance between customers and staff at check-outs, install physical separation (transparent solid partitions).
+In cases where this would not be possible due to the large number of customers that may be in the vicinity of the check-outs in a day, it is recommended that staff wear a quality medical procedure mask and eye protection (glasses with side protection or a visor covering the face from forehead to chin).